 Traveling to Pokhara by road is a long, tiresome, yet exciting journey.
 The ride takes about 6 to 8 hours, depending on the road condition and the vehicle you are taking.
 The route goes alongside the Trishuli river bed then along the Prithvi Highway.
 You can either travel via a private vehicle or a tourist bus.

 If you opt for a private car or a jeep, it is very easy to make stops where you like and have peace of mind as you will not be bothered by anyone.
 You can hire a private vehicle from many travel agencies and independent vehicle operators as well.
 A private car takes around USD 150 for a one-way drive, while a standard seven-seater jeep will cost around USD 250.
 You can either opt to go along with your friends and family or split the cost with other passengers.
+The motorbike tour to upper mustang also is one the best option for experienced riders who wish to explore one of the unique rainshadow areas of Nepal, Upper Mustang while considering the rising altitude.

 There is also the option of traveling via public transport.
 Tourist buses are designed to be comfortable and safe.
 The buses carry about 35 to 40 people and depart from Thamel at around 7 AM.
 You can book your tickets in advance to secure a good seat.
 The buses are air-conditioned, offer a water bottle, and make brief stops at some decent restaurants in between travel.
 The cost is around USD 10 to 12 for one way depending upon the time of the year.